jhpyle/docassemble/_docs/functions.md

 ## <a name="set_session_variables"></a>set_session_variables()

 The [`set_session_variables()`] function allows you to write changes to any [interview session dictionary].
-It has three required arguments: an interview filename (e.g., `'docassemble.demo:data/questions/questions.yml'`), a session ID (e.g., `'iSqmBovRpMeTcUBqBvPkyaKGiARLswDv'`), and a [Python dictionary] containing the variables you want to set.
-In addition, it can take a fourth argument, an encryption key for decrypting the interview answers.
-If the interview is encrypted, the fourth argument is required.
+It has three required
+parameters: an interview filename (e.g., `'docassemble.demo:data/questions/questions.yml'`), a session ID (e.g., `'iSqmBovRpMeTcUBqBvPkyaKGiARLswDv'`), and a [Python dictionary] containing the variables you want to set.
+In addition, it can take a fourth parameter, an encryption key for decrypting the interview answers.
+(The fourth parameter can also be specified as the keyword argument `secret`).
+If the interview is encrypted, the fourth parameter is required.

 For example, if you run this: